NaturalHistoryMuseum/scratchpads/sites/all/modules/node_import/README.txt

 3. Enable the module from Drupal's admin pages (Administer >> Site building
    >> Modules).
 The needed tables will be automatically created.

+   If the creation of the database tables fail, you can create them manually:

+   CREATE TABLE node_import_mappings(
+     type VARCHAR(16) NOT NULL DEFAULT '',
+     csv_headers TEXT NOT NULL,
+     mapping TEXT NOT NULL,
+     KEY type(type)
+   );

+   Do not forget to prefix the table names if you use database table prefixing.
+Note that 'type' may be a reserved word for your database version.
+In this case you need to quote it:

+   CREATE TABLE node_import_mappings(
+     "type" VARCHAR(16) NOT NULL DEFAULT '',
+     csv_headers TEXT NOT NULL,
+     mapping TEXT NOT NULL,
+     KEY "type"("type")
+   );

 4. Assign the 'import nodes' permission to the desired roles (Administer >> User management >> Access control) that are allowed to import nodes from a file.
 Note that the user will also need the correct permissions to